De Quervain Syndrome

 New mothers may be able to avoid this disorder if they use their entire arm and hold their wrists straight when they lift their baby.

-Movements that cause pain should be avoided.
+Movements that cause pain in people with De Quervain syndrome should be avoided.
 Rest, warm soaks, and nonsteroidal anti-inflammatory drugs (NSAIDs) may help people with mild symptoms.

 People with more severe symptoms usually feel better after treatment with a corticosteroid injection and a thumb splint.
 Sometimes one or two more injections, separated by several weeks, are needed.